UnknownPrinciple/inertial/docs/README.md

 // Output: Count: 10, Doubled: 20
 ```

-A watch function may return a "cleanup" function to perform extra work before re-running the
-watcher:
+A watch function receives an instance of
+[AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal), that is aborted when
+watcher needs to re-run (due to dependencies change) or dispose (when the scope is disposed):

 ```js
 let positionX = os.signal(0);